antlafarge/jdownloader/README.md

 ## Special characters in password

-If you have special characters in your password, you have 2 solutions :

 1. If you used the docker secrets, put the raw password in the secret file without escaping any character.

-2. Or modify your [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file :
+2. If you want to use environment variables, modify your [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file :
     - If you have exclamation marks (`!`) in your password and you use a **bash** shell, this special character corresponds to commands history substitution.
 You might need to disable it by using the command `set +H` in your bash shell.
     - If your password contains double quotes (`"`), escape it with backslashes (`\`) in the [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file. ``"JD_PASSWORD=My\"Great`Password"``
         - If you use the [docker run](https://github.com/antlafarge/jdownloader#docker-run) method, also escape backticks (`` ` ``) with backslashes (`\`). ``"JD_PASSWORD=My\"Great\`Password"``
     - Start the container.

-3. Or put your password manually in the settings file :
+3. If you want to put your password manually in the settings file :
     - Modify your [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file parameters :
         - Set an empty `<JD_PASSWORD>` (for disabling password replacement on container start). `"JD_PASSWORD="`
         - Set a `<CONFIG-PATH>` volume to access the JDownloader settings files.